top of page

 donate to grassroots organizations or volunteer with them

-donations Finding the right cause to donate to can be challenging.
-Many people don't want their money to get lost on administrative detours in large organizations, even though they might be inevitable.
-The thought of not knowing how much money seeps through to the grassroots can be frustrating and deter people from donating altogether.
-Throughout my journey I have worked with grassroots nonprofits as a volunteer for stretches from two to eleven months.
-I can personally vouch for all the projects you find below, but you don't need to take my word for it.
-All these nonprofit organizations accept volunteers and visitors, so you could stop by any time and see for yourself where and how far the money goes.
+donations If you want to donate to a good cause without the administrative detours associated with large organizations, you might want to support a local nonprofit directly.
+That way, you don’t have to wonder how much of your money actually seeps through to the grassroots.
+Throughout my journey, I have volunteered with grassroots projects around the world for years.
+I can personally vouch for the nonprofits you find below, but you don't need to take my word for it.
+They all accept volunteers and visitors, so you could stop by and see for yourself where and how far your money goes.

-volunteering Another form of engagement, other than donating, is volunteering.
-While the idea is simple – instead of money you contribute your time and skills – finding a legitimate project to work with isn't always easy.
-The tourism industry has discovered social engagement at the grassroots as a bestselling vacation package that can be easily marketed; after all you're going on vacation and get to be a do-gooder.
-If you think about it though, the idea is counter-intuitive: you pay to work without pay.
-Moreover, the concept of making a charitable cause a business is ethically precarious for reasons I elaborate on below.
+volunteering If you’re more of a hands-on person when it comes to engaging with a good cause, volunteering is a way to contribute your time and skills instead of money.
+However, finding a legitimate project to work with can be challenging.
+The tourism industry has discovered social engagement at the grassroots as a bestselling vacation package – you're going on vacation and get to be a do-gooder – but the concept of making a charitable cause a business is ethically precarious for reasons I elaborate on below.
 The projects I introduce here don't charge any fees.
 Some might even have the means to provide you with board and lodging in exchange for your work, while others ask that you cover your own living expenses.

 projects